Customers Activity

 Tracked Events

 The Customers Activity page captures events across the major lifecycle moments of your customers' journey.
-Events fire from the Pelcro Client SDK and the React Elements / React-JS UI libraries, and are written into the analytics database.
+Events fire from the Pelcro JavaScript SDK and the React Elements / React-JS UI libraries, and are written into the analytics database.

 Page & Session